shedworth/smpte_reader/README.md

 # smpte_reader
-Manual backup of 2019 smpte timecode reader project
+Manual backup of 2019 smpte timecode reader project.
+Built without version control, hence the multiple messy copies.

 SMPTE timecode is widely used in the film, television and live events industries for synchronising playback machines, lighting consoles, special effects etc. An 80-bit word transmitted within the audible frequency range conveys a continuously-changing time reference in the form HH:MM:SS:FF across a balanced audio line utilising standard audio cabling, connectors and hardware.